Shoot Me with Your Love: Chart performance

 "Shoot Me with Your Love" peaked at number seven during its first week on the UK Singles Chart, on 2 July 1995, and stayed within the chart for a total of eight weeks.
 In Scotland, it charted higher, peaking at number six.
 On the UK Dance Singles Chart, it reached number three the same week.
 Additionally, the single was a top-20 hit in Finland and Ireland, a top-50 hit in Switzerland, and a top-80 hit in Germany.
 On the Eurochart Hot 100, it peaked at number 26 during its second week on the chart on 22 July, after debuting as number 44 the week before.
 On the European Dance Radio Chart, "Shoot Me with Your Love" reached number three during the same period.
-Outside Europe, it charted in Australia, peaking at number 73 on the ARIA Singles Chart.
+Outside Europe, it charted in Israel, peaking at number 19 and in Australia, peaking at number 73 on the ARIA Singles Chart.